Welcome to the third of my retrospective NaNoWriMo posts, we’re now up to 2017.

 Here’s another, more recent review,

-Next week, I’ll be talking about last year’s NaNo project.
+Next week, I’ll be talking about my 2018 NaNo project.

 If you’ve missed the previous posts in this series, you can catch up here,

-I’ll be back on Monday with another BlogHop.
-The Showcase will return on Thursday.
+I’ll be back on Thursday.
 If you’ve been attempting NaNo this year, hang in there, you’re nearly done.